LBHackney-IT/here-to-help-data-import/README.md

 ## Stack
 - pytest test framework
 - terraform to provision resources for the lambda

+## How it works
+This lambda is executed every 30min and looks for new spreadsheets in google drive.

+Currently processing:
+- Power BI spreadsheets that should be uploaded to `https://drive.google.com/drive/folders/CT_INBOUND_FOLDER_ID`
+- National Shielding Service spreadsheet that should be uploaded to `https://drive.google.com/drive/folders/CEV_INBOUND_FOLDER_ID`

 ## Getting started

 To create the virtual environment